-Heads of School have oversight and approval authority over all applications, subject to constraints of minimum requirements.
-An application should not be approved until the Head of School is satisfied that necessary resources are in place, and responsibility for fee liability over the expected period of registration is clear.
+Heads of School have oversight and approval authority over all applications, subject to postgraduate research entry requirements.
+An application should not be approved until the Head of School is satisfied that necessary resources are in place and responsibility for fee liability over the expected period of registration is clear.
 The Head of School ensures that entry requirements are met, supervision is appropriate, that the supervisor has the capacity for a new student, and that appropriate resources are in place for the project and student support.

-The Head of School also ensures that an Independent Panel Member is put in place for each new student within 3 months of initial registration, and that Registry is informed of its composition.
-Further details are provided in Academic Roles and Responsibilities in Graduate Research and the Guide for Good Practice in the Recruitment and Selection of Research Students.
+The Head of School also ensures that an Independent Panel Member is appointed for each new student within 3 months of initial registration, and that Registry is informed of the panel's composition.
+Further details are provided in the document Academic Roles and Responsibilities in Graduate Research and the Guide of Good Practice in the Recruitment and Selection of Research Students.